2019 Bahrain Grand Prix: Race

 Charles Leclerc started from pole position but lost two positions to his teammate Sebastian Vettel and the Mercedes of Valtteri Bottas, who managed to get ahead of his teammate Lewis Hamilton in the first corner.
 Romain Grosjean and Lance Stroll tangled on the first lap with Stroll hitting Grosjean, giving the Haas damage.

 By the end of the first lap, Leclerc was on Bottas' tail and passed the Finn into turn 1 on lap 2, which also allowed Lewis Hamilton to take third place from Bottas.
 On lap 4, Carlos Sainz Jr. attacked Max Verstappen on the outside in turn 4 but the two collided, giving Sainz a puncture.
 On lap 6, Charles Leclerc overtook Vettel for the lead of the race into turn 1 and began to pull away quickly.
 Antonio Giovinazzi sent Daniil Kvyat into a spin at turn 11.

 Hamilton was catching Vettel throughout the race and eventually caught up to him on lap 38, making a move around the outside at turn 4.
 Vettel went into a spin on corner exit, saying he got surprised and lost the rear of the car.
 In the process he flat-spotted his tires, causing severe vibration leading to a front wing failure.
 Pitting to replace the front wing dropped him to 9th place.
 The Renaults were running 6th and 7th and made contact while battling for position into turn 1, with Daniel Ricciardo left with front wing damage.

 On lap 46, Leclerc was cruising in the lead but then reported an engine issue and slowed significantly, lapping several seconds slower than his immediate rivals, and getting unlapped by cars he previously lapped.
 It was later revealed that one of his engine cylinders had stopped working.
 On lap 48 he was caught by Hamilton, who took the lead.
 On lap 54 Leclerc was passed by Bottas, dropping him to 3rd with Verstappen closing rapidly.
 However, with four laps remaining, the two Renaults retired with mechanical issues and brought out the safety car, which stayed out until the end of the race.
-As a result, Leclerc managed to hold on to 3rd place and claimed his first ever podium in Formula 1.
+As a result, Leclerc managed to hold on to 3rd place and claimed his first ever podium in Formula 1, the first Formula One World Championship podium for a Monégasque driver since Louis Chiron finished third at the 1950 Monaco Grand Prix.
 Leclerc also had the fastest lap of the race, giving him and Ferrari one extra point for their respective championships.